PlanTL-GOB-ES/utils/FreeLing_2_Brat/README.md

-# FreeLing-2-Brat
+# FreeLing_2_Brat

-Script to convert FreeLing3.1 tabular output format into BRAT standoff format, where only the Sentence Boundary Symbols are marked.
+Script to convert FreeLing tabular output format into BRAT standoff format.

 ## Directory structure
 * `ann/`: folder for temporary use of the script `Anotacion_a_BRAT.sh`